interior-castle/nicomachean-ethics/book-4.md

 A poor man cannot be magnificent, by definition: if he were to attempt to spend lavishly, it could not be proportionate to his means and therefore could not be virtuous.
 One who attempts this is a fool.

 Excess in large-scale spending is vulgar and tasteless.
 A vulgar man will spend too much for things of lesser importance (e.g., running an ordinary dinner party like a wedding banquet), and he will spend too little when it counts (e.g., using showy but shoddy materials for a public building).
-He uses extravagance to chase admiration, as opposed to honor.
+He uses extravagance to vainly chase admiration, as opposed to honorable and good ends.

 Those who fall short are niggardly or miserly.
-They are hesitant to spend great sums and generally spend too little, and to the extent they do spend they constantly lament that they are giving too much.
+They are hesitant to spend great sums and generally spend too little, and to the extent they do spend they lament that they are giving too much.
 They are also liable to ruin the beauty of a public gift or work by quibbling over trifles in a small-minded way.

 > A[708]: "Although magnitude indicates a kind of excess, we are not to understand that the munificent person spends on such a grand scale that he exceeds the bounds of reason, but his expenditures are made in amounts that are also in keeping with what is becoming."